 If you want to do something extra nice (and have the cash to do it), pay for a housekeeper to come by and clean their home.
 You and a few friends could pitch in and get this for their family as a gift.
 She will love it!

-5. Watch Her Kids
+5. Watch the Older Kids

 The new mom is probably dying to take a nap, shower, bath, or all three!
 Offer to come by and watch all of her kiddos (if she has more than one) and tell her to take all the time she needs.
-Even if you are just watching her older children, you can help her get some uninterrupted alone time with her newborn.
+Even if you are just watching her older children, you can give her some uninterrupted alone time with her newborn.

 6. Help Out with Her To-Do List